JimGigantes/RegexTutorial/gist-template.md

 ## Summary

-This is a general tutorial of regualr expression in JS (Regex).
+This is a general tutorial of regular expression in JS (Regex).
 Regex is used to search through a string of text.
 It is more or less a set of instructions for the machine to fine selected groups of text from a larger string.

 ## Table of Contents